 Classic Irish Coffee is a wonderful way to warm up on a cold evening.
-The combination of coffee, cream, and Irish whiskey can’t be matched.
+The combination of coffee, Irish whiskey, sugar, and cream can’t be matched.

 The Buena Vista Café

 In 1951, Stanton Delaplane, a reporter for The San Francisco Chronicle, sampled Joe’s Irish coffee at the Foynes terminal.
 Once back in San Francisco, he spent a long evening at The Buena Vista Cafe working out the best balance of ingredients.

 Practically overnight, The Buena Vista became the most prosperous saloon in the city, all thanks to Irish coffee.
 A year later, Joe Sheridan went to work at The Buena Vista.

 Today the Buena Vista serves up to 2,000 Irish coffees a day.
 You can read more about the history of Irish coffee.